testomatio/java-reporter/README.md

 ## Advanced customization

-There are void hooks in the listeners that allow to customize reporting way more.
+There are void hooks in the listeners that allow you to customize reporting much more.
 These hooks are located in the listeners' tests lifecycle methods according to their names.
-External api calls, logging and any custom logic can be added to the hooks.
+External API calls, logging, and any custom logic can be added to the hooks.
-The hooks are executed **after** the lifecycle method logic finishes and not replaces it.
+The hooks are executed **after** the lifecycle method logic finishes and do not replace it.

 ### JUnit, TestNG

 1. Complete the Simple Setup first
 2. Create a new class that extends JunitListener or TestNgListener, based on your needs.
-    Implement protected methods from library listener and add custom logic to them.
+    Implement protected methods from the library listener and add custom logic to them.

 3. Create the `services` directory: